locutusjs/locutus/_octopress/source/about/index.markdown

-That said, we do think it's a challenge to port everything and decided to also port low-level PHP functions like [strpos](http://phpjs.org/functions/strpos/) that have a perfectly fine (and more performant!)
+That said, we do think it's a challenge to port everything and decided to also port low-level PHP functions like [strpos](http://phpjs.org/functions/strpos/) that have perfectly fine (and more performant!)
 JavaScript counterparts ([String.indexOf](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String/indexOf) in this case).

 Besides the geeky-challenge of seeing how far we could come, porting ALL THE THINGS also